HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 Use method:

-Connect compute node (refer to [Log in compute node and start to use](#登录HotDB Server并开始使用)), select the set LogicDB (`test`LogicDB is used here), and then execute specified statement by the above means (illustration is made here, and you could write SQL as needed in practical use).
+Connect compute node (refer to [Log in to compute node and start to use](#log-in-to-compute-node-and-start-to-use)), select the set LogicDB (`test`LogicDB is used here), and then execute specified statement by the above means (illustration is made here, and you could write SQL as needed in practical use).

 Search customer table on sharding node with dn_id=2